rayokota/hgraphdb/README.md

 		...
 		graph.createIndex(ElementType.EDGE, "knows", "since");

-Indices should be created before the relevant data is populated.
-A future [enhancement](#future) will allow for index creation after data population.
+The above commands should be run before the relevant data is populated.
+To create an index after data has been populated, first create the index with the following parameters:

+		graph.createIndex(ElementType.VERTEX, "person", "name", false, /* populate */ true, /* isAsync */ true);

+Then run a map-reduce job using the `hbase` command.

+		hbase io.hgraphdb.mapreduce.index.PopulateIndex \
+		    -t vertex -l person -p name -op /tmp -ca gremlin.hbase.namespace=testgraph

 Once an index is created and data has been populated, it can be used as follows: